 I am interested in how physiological tools can best be utilized to solve conservation problems.
 While I have focused mainly on the validation of glucocorticoids (stress hormones) in this context, I am also interested in how the vast array of physiological techniques currently available to practitioners may lead to successful management and mitigation strategies.
-My work in the Cooke Lab focuses on assessing how barriers related to logistics, interpretation, and translation of knowledge may limit the carry-through of physiological monitoring to conservation success.
+My work in the Cooke Lab has focused on assessing how barriers related to logistics, interpretation, and translation of knowledge may limit the carry-through of physiological monitoring to conservation success.
 Currently, I am also investigating how artificial light at night influences the behaviour and physiology of common and at-risk fish species, with the goal of determining lighting strategies that can limit negative effects on native freshwater fishes.

 Lab Publications (4)